AirshipCMS/Airship-Foundation-Starter-Project/README.md

 7.Instead of `localhost:9001`, view in Chrome at `localhost:3000`.

 8.The first time you run `npm run dev`, scss may not be compiled to css.
 Make a change to the styles.scss (such as adding a "hello world" red body background color) and save.

+Note: If you get an error, it may be because either `/assets/styles/styles.css` or `/assets/styles/_styles.css` has not generated initially.
+Create the missing file, then restart `npm run dev`.

 9.Modify the markup and scss files in your project.